Learn something new every day More Info... by email

 In the case of building construction on sloping sites, the material cut away from the slope at the building's footprint area is used to fill the gradient below that area.
 These fills are typically compacted and contained by retaining walls.
 In the case of railway and road construction, material is often cut away on slopes to maintain gradients and level carriage ways.
 This material is then typically used to form embankments along the cut areas which then form barriers for adjacent bodies of water or marshy areas and may also serve to mitigate air pollution due to the dispersal effect of the “valleys” they form.
 The cut material is also often used to cover rocks and tree stumps along the route and to stabilize the slope above the track or road.

 Calculating cut and fill balances can be tricky, and especially on large site with complex slope profiles.
 Software applications such as Quantm and DynaRoad are then employed to create accurate maps of the topography and calculate the optimum cut and fill process.
 These programs can be used to calculate any excess fill requirements in advance and add considerably to the accuracy of preconstruction planning and cost analysis.
-The cut and fill process also serves to minimize a project's total environmental signature because little or no additional, off-site excavation is required.
+This process also serves to minimize a project's total environmental signature because little or no additional, off-site excavation is required.